Architecture and deployment of systems with Docker and Containers

 -

 We don't create artificial dependencies.
-All the configuration is documented in code, and we train your team to understand how it works.
+All Docker container configuration and orchestration is documented in code, and we train your team to understand how it works.
 If you decide to manage the infrastructure internally tomorrow, you'll have everything you need.

 The question isn't 'Should we use Kubernetes?'
 It's 'What real problem are we solving?'